0xGann/zero-exchange-exposed/README.md

 ## TLDR:
 Zero Exchange source code is a fork of UniSwap with the ability to steal users' funds added.
-They have over 20 million USD of users funds in their contracts and the anonymous team can steal every dollar at any moment by minting ZERO token or wrapped Zero assets.
+They have over 20 million USD of users funds in their contracts and the anonymous team can steal every dollar at any moment by minting ZERO token or wrapped Zero assets to sell against their pools.
 All funds should be withdrawn immediately.

 ## ANALYSIS:
 While doing some research on the Avalanche blockchain I became aware of an exchange called Zero Exchange, which was operating using a series of unverified smart contracts.